 The main points for advisers to take away from the LSS and HMRC guidance are discussed below.

-‘Dispute’ in this context extends beyond disagreements which are subject to a
+‘Dispute’ in this context extends beyond disagreements which

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.